-This London College of Music Examinations syllabus is designed to help prepare students for the Diploma in Early Childhood Music Teaching (Stave House Method) awarded by University of West London Qualifications.
+This London College of Music Examinations syllabus is designed to help prepare students for the three levels of diplomas in early childhood music teaching awarded by University of West London Qualifications.
+It provides a structured approach which enables students to learn to teach music to children of a young age, with confidence and authority.
 The syllabus clearly describes what is expected and how the achievements of the candidate are to be assessed, so that students can be taught to master the requirements and to demonstrate these in an examination.
 Examinations are held at approved centres in the UK and overseas, and are assessed by trained external examiners.
 Further information and advice on all aspects of this syllabus is available from the LCM Examinations office.

-2.2 Attainment level
+2.2 Attainment levels

-This diploma requires the candidate to demonstrate the fundamental skills and understanding required by a competent music teacher, consistent with a Level 1 (first-year) undergraduate module.
+DipLCM in Early Childhood Music Teaching: This diploma requires the candidate to demonstrate the fundamental skills and understanding required by a competent music teacher, consistent with a Level 1 (first-year) undergraduate module.
 Examiners will expect to encounter evidence of solid basic teaching skills, a performance technique which equips the candidate to demonstrate songs with clarity and confidence, and the ability to communicate appropriate knowledge and understanding with verbal articulacy.